 Pro-bear hunters responded favorably to this year’s hunt in all the news forums.
 They support their opinions by claiming that bears are dangerous, causing damage to farms, and scaring parents from allowing their children outdoors.
 These claims can all be squelched by the very same group that has allowed them to hunt.
 “Most of the problems with bears can be handled through education,” stated DNR on their wildlife FAQs page.
 It lists a number of ways humans can live in balance with black bears, starting with avoiding contact all together.
 Just remember to take in your dog food and empty your bird feeders before nightfall, and only put out your garbage can on trash day.“

 Bears will not normally come near homes unless there is something that attracts them to the area,” the DNR website says.
 It also points out that the American black bear is “largely vegetarian,” preferring berries, nuts, insects, grasses, and fish.
+If you’re looking to read more information on wild berries, campingfunzone.com has tons of articles that you can browse through.
 That’s not to say that they don’t eat small mammals, such as young deer or chickens.
 Bears were actually one of the most important predators to the white-tailed deer.
 Since the demise of the bear, deer have become grossly over populated, causing health problems for the species and countless automobile accidents in Maryland.
 DNR also lists ways that farmers can protect their crop and livestock from bears, and offer compensation, although many note the compensation is too small.

 It is possible to live with black bears.
 Despite the fear that surrounds them, there have been no human deaths caused by bears in Maryland’s recorded history.
 “In Maryland there are no known cases of a human being attacked by a black bear,” according to DNR.